Jump to the content

 The "man -eating mountain" is called the Cerro Rico in the Bolivian Potosí - a symbol for the exploitation of Latin America's indigenous people.
 Thousands died to promote silver and tin for the Spanish colonial men.
 "It is a Potosí value" has become a fixed saying to express the great value of something.
 And the Cerro Rico still appears to many as a promise on wealth.
 Numerous mining cooperatives go into the mountain uncontrolled and uncoordinated, still work and die children in the insufficiently secured shafts.
 The mountain is so perforated that in 2011 a 700 square meter crater opened at its summit, which had to be poured out with concrete.

-Today, the social worker Luz from the Terre of the Hommes partner organization Pasocap (pastoral social cristas Potosí) came up.
-The air is thin at more than 4,000 meters, it is dusty.
-In front of a mine, two boys play with a roundabout.
-Luz finds out that they do not work in the tunnels, but earn money to guard the entrance to the mine.
-You attend school.
-Luz informs the two children about Pasocap's offers.
-"There are game offers, a theater group, homework help, meals and advice for working children ," she explains.
-In addition, the in -house bakery offers a way to make money and to do an apprenticeship that is much more secure than working on the mountain.
-She invites the two boys to look at the open meetings at Pasocap.
+Today, social worker Luz from Terre des Hommes partner organization PASOCAP (Pastoral Social Cáritas Potosí) has come to the mountain.
+The air is thin at an altitude of over 4,000 meters, and it is dusty.
+Two boys are playing with a spinning top in front of a mine.
+Luz learns that although they don't work in the tunnels, they earn money guarding the mine entrance.
+They attend school.
+Luz tells the two children about the services offered by PASOCAP.
+"There are games, a theater group, homework help, meals, and counseling services for working children ," she explains.
+In addition, the on-site bakery offers an opportunity to earn money and receive training that is much more secure than working in the mountains.
+She invites the two boys to check out the open meetings at PASOCAP.

 A right to worthy work